alinaqifast/CL1002-PF-Lab-Assignments/README.md

 # CL1002-PF-Lab-Assignments
-Lab Tasks and Assignments for PF LAB Fall 2025
+This repository contains my Lab Tasks and Assignments for **PF LAB Fall 2025**.